ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

     The virtual server instances that are associated with the selected workspace are displayed.

-    [On-premises]{: tag-red} if an error occurs immediately after creating or opening the virtual server instance, you must delete it.
+    [{{site.data.keyword.on-prem}}]{: tag-red} if an error occurs immediately after creating or opening the virtual server instance, you must delete it.
     {: note}

 2. To create a new instance, click **Create instance**.